CRM-PRM: Differences and Synergies to Develop your Sales

 The pipeline view over sales steps and opportunity tracking allows you to keep control over this complex process.

 Benefits: This feature guarantees reliable visibility over sales and development potential.
 You easily identify and qualify deals from interest to signature.
-You qualify the key steps in your sales process and have an instant view over the actions to be taken in each one.
+You qualify the key steps in your sales process and have an instant view of the actions to be taken in each one.
 Managing a company and a sales team is greatly facilitated

 All interactions are collected and measured to optimize follow-up with your customers or prospects to be able to react properly.